asyncapi/spec/versions/next/asyncapi.md

 #### <a name="serverObject"></a>Server Object

 An object representing a Server.
+This is used to capture details about message brokers referenced by the API such as URIs, protocols and security configuration.
+Variable substitution can be used so that some details, for example usernames and passwords, can be injected by code generation tools.

 ##### Fixed Fields